colaberry/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence.md

 Users abandon agents they can't understand—regardless of technical sophistication.
 July 2025 research confirms what practitioners already know: transparency and design are the mediators of trust.[2]
 When users can't see how agents make decisions, research shows distrust commonly spreads to both the AI and the company behind it.[3]
 Technical excellence means nothing without earned trust.

 The data paints an even grimmer picture.
-Between February and July 2025, Deloitte's TrustID® survey tracked a **64-percentage-point collapse** in trust for agentic AI systems—from cautious optimism to widespread distrust in just five months.[4]
+Between February and July 2025, Deloitte's TrustID® survey tracked a **64-percentage-point collapse** in trust for agentic AI systems.[4]
+The decline accelerated sharply in the later months—trust in agentic AI that can act independently (not just make recommendations) plummeted **89% between May and July alone**, as employees grew uneasy with technology taking over decisions that were once theirs to make.
+The research, published in Harvard Business Review, shows this represents a shift from cautious optimism to widespread distrust in just months.

 What caused such a dramatic shift?
 Organizations rushed agents into production without addressing fundamental infrastructure gaps.
 Users experienced the consequences firsthand: agents that couldn't access current data, couldn't understand business context, couldn't explain their decisions, and couldn't maintain consistent performance over time.

 The trust collapse wasn't about the technology—Claude Sonnet 4, GPT-4, and other frontier models consistently demonstrate exceptional capabilities in controlled environments.
 The collapse was about the infrastructure gap between what these models can do and what enterprise systems can deliver to them.

-McKinsey's State of AI 2025 report quantified this gap: 57% of organizations admit their data infrastructure isn't ready for AI agents.[5]
-But "not ready" understates the problem.
-The research shows most organizations have infrastructure optimized for a completely different paradigm—one where humans analyze data, make decisions, and take action.
-Agents need something fundamentally different: real-time context, semantic understanding, dynamic permissions, continuous learning, cross-system integration, and complete auditability.
+McKinsey's State of AI 2025 report quantified this gap: **63% of organizations remain stuck in experimentation (32%) or pilot (30%) phases, unable to scale AI enterprise-wide**—a clear indicator that infrastructure isn't ready.[5]
+While 62% report experimenting with AI agents, McKinsey warns that "without reliable infrastructure and governance, early AI agent deployments are likely to hit performance and trust issues."
+The report emphasizes that agents require AI-ready data, and "most organizations simply aren't there yet."

 The primary reasons for failure weren't what most expected.
 Not model quality.
 Not regulation.
 Not talent shortage.
 The core barriers were: